 You may decide that the rest of your CV is strong enough to forget about a personal profile.
-This is a mistake: every recruiter will expect to see a personal profile at the top of the CV to help them decide if it’s worth reading further.
+This is a mistake - every recruiter will expect to see a personal profile at the top of the CV to help them decide if it’s worth reading further.
 Leaving it out will create the impression that you’re unprofessional.

 Don’t keep an eye on the length

 If your personal profile is too long, a recruiter with a huge pile of CVs to read through will simply put it to the side.
 Too short, and you won’t be able to cover all they key information you need to ensure a successful application.
-Aim a single paragraph of around 50-100 words.
+Aim for a single paragraph of around 50-100 words.

 Try to be funny